 Many CPG brands are creatively using QR Codes in their marketing campaigns, whether it's to provide information, increase consumer engagement, or foster brand loyalty.
 Check out the best QR Code campaigns curated by the most popular CPG brands.

-To capture consumer interest Dove placed large QR Codes near bus stops and frequently visited outdoor venues.
+To capture consumer interest Dove placed large product QR Codes near bus stops and frequently visited outdoor venues.

-The aim was to attract attention and encourage users to scan the QR code and learn more about Dove products.
+The aim was to attract attention and encourage users to scan the QR Code and learn more about Dove products.
 In addition to this, a few dynamic QR Codes on these billboards gave access to new product features, helpful tips, and special savings.

 The cosmetic and beauty company added QR Codes on print ads on Allure magazine.
-When scanned by a mobile device, the QR code directed readers to a mobile-optimized landing page of L’Oréal called Youth Code.
+When scanned by a mobile device, the QR Code directed readers to a mobile-optimized landing page of L’Oréal called Youth Code.
 This page included various products of the brand and helpful beauty information.

 Coca-Cola used dynamic QR Codes on its products to deliver unique experiences and discover the interests of customers.

 Their products in Spain featured QR Codes that redirect to content such as UEFA’s EURO 2012 videos.
 These QR Codes also connected consumers to the brand’s online community called SmileWorld.
 Exclusive videos and brand initiatives were promoted in this online community.

 Pepsi as part of their annual summer campaign featured QR Codes on Pepsi bottles that unlocked hundreds of augmented reality filters and digital stickers.
 They collaborated with Instagram to kickstart their #Summergram campaign.

 By scanning QR Codes consumers could access sassy summer-themed statements and labels on Instagram